RevenueCat/docs/docs/getting-started/entitlements/android-products.md

 You can also edit existing or imported consumable products to make them non-consumable.

 :::info
 Non-consumable support is supported in Android SDK version 7.11.0 and up.
-In previous versions, the SDK will still consume the purchase.
+In previous versions, the SDK will always consume the purchase.
 :::

 ### Making Subscriptions Editable, InAppProduct API